Valentine’s Day Word Wall Cards for Preschoolers

 - Use these Valentine’s Day Word Wall cards as a writing activity.
 Place these cards in the writing center and encourage the children to copy the words using magnetic letters.
 They can also copy their selected word on paper using a pencil or a crayon.

-- As the children interact with the word wall cards in the different centers, encourage them to repeat the beginning sound of the card they use.
+- As the children interact with the word wall cards in the different centers, please encourage them to repeat the beginning sound of the card they use.
 Do this as often as possible during the day as well.

 - Prepare a matching game.
 Print a set and separate each picture from the written word to do this, cutting it on the line.
 Invite the children to create sets and match the photos with the correct printed words.
 This activity will not only help them recognize printed words but also will help them develop one-to-one correspondence and creating sets skills.